menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Battletown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Battletown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Battletown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Battletown doesn't have a public transportation system that people use for their commute.

 The per capita income in Battletown in 2022 was $38,109, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,436 for a family of four.
 However, Battletown contains both very wealthy and poor people as well.